wojteklu/Watchdog/README.md

 # Watchdog
 Class for logging excessive blocking on the main thread.
-It observes the run loop and detect any stalling or blocking that occurs.
+It watches the main thread and checks if it doesn’t get blocked for more than defined threshold.
+You can also inspect which part of your code is blocking the main thread.

 ```
 👮 Main thread was blocked for 1.25s 👮